 It’s important to remember that your claim is limited to the lesser of the applicable mini tort maximum recovery amount of $1,000 for accidents before July 2, 2020 ($3,000 for accidents on or after July 2, 2020) or the estimate of the cost for repairing your vehicle damage or your collision coverage deductible.

 To help you with this process, we have drafted a Michigan mini tort sample letter that you can use as a guide for composing the letter that you will send to the at-fault driver’s auto insurance company.

 Michigan Car Accident Lawyers Can Help You Collect Your Benefits

 Michigan Auto Law is the state’s largest law firm practicing exclusively in car accident, truck accident and motorcycle accident cases.
 We have helped injury victims throughout Michigan for more than 50 years and three generations.
-Our lawyers understand that dealing with Michigan No-Fault insurance laws can be challenging, and we can help you file a mini tort claim to ensure you collect what is owed to you along with other important insurance benefits.
+Our lawyers understand that dealing with No-Fault insurance laws can be challenging, and we can help you file a mini tort claim in Michigan to ensure you collect what is owed to you along with other important insurance benefits.
 To speak with a mini tort attorney directly, please call (800) 777-0028 or fill out our consultation form.